knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## System Resource Settings

-The operator custom resource allows you to configure system resources for the Knative system containers.
+The KnativeEventing CR allows you to configure system resources for the Knative system containers.
 Requests and limits can be configured for the following containers:

 - `eventing-controller`